-One of the most significant purposes of the comprehensive plan is to establish a guide for future growth and development.
+One of the most significant purposes of the Comprehensive Plan is to establish a guide for future growth and development.
 The plan establishes the foundation for land use decisions, defines various development areas within the community, and identifies future capital improvement needs.
-It is, therefore, important that the comprehensive plan sets forth a realistic development guide so that the community can prosper and at the same time maintain the various identified valued characteristics.
+It is, therefore, important that the Comprehensive Plan set forth a realistic development guide so that the community can prosper and, at the same time, maintain the various identified valued characteristics.